interactions-py/interactions.py/docs/gettingstarted.rst

     "permission": True
   }

 Now, let take a look at an example.
-The slash command decorator have a permissions parameter where it takes in a dictionary.
+The slash command decorator has a permissions parameter where it takes in a dictionary.
 The key being the guild id to apply permissions on, and value being the list of permissions to apply.
-For each permission, we can use the handy ``create_permission`` method to build the permission json explain above.
+For each permission, we can use the handy ``create_permission`` method to build the permission json explained above.

-In this case, we are setting 2 permissions for guild with id of ``12345678``.
+In this case, we are setting 2 permissions for a guild with an id of ``12345678``.
 Firstly, we are allowing role with id ``99999999`` and disallowing user with id ``88888888`` from running the slash command.

 .. code-block:: python